pablogottifredi/node-api-nginx-ci/README.md

 ```
 #### List of params

-* `build`: setup the local enviroment, build code, traspile and minify.
+* `build`: setup enviroment, build code, traspile and minify.
 Put the source in dist folder and launch the server.
 * `watch`: running the code from the src folder for run-in-time debugging and test the changes
 * `down`: stop intizalized containers
 * `clean`: delete all images and container from memory